treeverse/lakeFS/docs/reference/authorization.md

 }
 ```

-### Additional Policies
+## Additional Policies

-The following examples can be used to create additional policies to further limit user access.
+You can create additional policies to further limit user access.
 Use the web UI or the [lakectl auth](./cli.md#lakectl-auth-policies-create) command to create policies.

-#### Read/write access for a specific repository
+Here is an example to define read/write access for a specific repository:

-Policy:
 ```json
 {
     "statement": [